flybywiresim/website/src/posts/development_notam-2021-10.md

 Our custom ND has received one of the last missing features compared to the development version - EFIS filters!

 This feature is now accurately modelled, with proper word transmission limit resulting in a `MAP PARTLY DISPLAYED` message when the maximum amount of data is transmitted.
-We also now draw runway symbols closer to technical specifications.
+We can also now draw runway symbols closer to technical specifications.

 One new feature also introduces itself - FIX INFO!
-This long-awaited functionality allows users to input fix radials or radii on the LAT REV page of the MCDU flight plan display, and displays the appropriate markers for those elements on the ND:
+This long-awaited functionality allows users to input fix radials or radii on the LAT REV page of the MCDU flight plan display, and displays the appropriate markers for those elements on the ND.

 ...fix info image...